brendan-rius/brendan-rius.github.io/_posts/2014-12-26-optimization-beauty-compilers.markdown

-the `bswap` instruction here is a processor builtin operation to reverse the byte order of a 32 bit register (which contains our value): *the compiler understood what the code was doing, and did it in a much better way*: swapping 2,000,000,000 integers now take less than one clock tick (less thans 0.000001 second).
+the `bswap` instruction here is a processor builtin operation to reverse the byte order of a 32 bit register (which contains our value): *the compiler understood what the code was doing, and did it in a much better way*: swapping 2,000,000,000 integers now take less than one clock tick.

 Meanwhile, the second method is so exotic that the compiler cannot understand it, and this cannot optimize it this way[^2].